Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/bug_report.md

 [ If any section does not apply, use N/A. ]
 [ Lines between [ ] (square brackets) should be removed before posting. ]

+[ * ]
+[ Note: If the bug or crash you encountered is related to; ]
+[ - software used to make "backups", ]
+[ - software explicitly distributed for piracy, ]
+[ - other software related to the duplication of copyrighted works,
+no support for your issue will be provided and your issue will be closed. ]

 ### What's the issue you encountered?

 [ Describe the issue in detail and what you were doing beforehand. ]